esakrissa/responses-api-telegram/README.md

 ## Usage

 1. Start a chat with your bot on Telegram
-2. Send `/start` to initialize the conversation
+2. Send any question or message
-3. Ask any question - the bot will:
+3. The bot will:
-   - Use its knowledge to answer simple questions
+   - Use its pre-trained knowledge for general questions
-   - Search the web for current information when needed
+   - Automatically search the web when up-to-date information is needed
    - Show a 🔍 indicator when performing web searches
+   - Maintain context for natural conversation flow

+## Example Interactions

+- General knowledge questions (uses pre-trained knowledge)
+- Current events questions (triggers web search)
+- Technical questions about recent developments (triggers web search)
+- Follow-up questions (maintains context)

 ## Requirements

+- Python 3.8+
+- OpenAI API access with Responses API enabled
+- Telegram Bot Token
-See `requirements.txt` for the complete list of dependencies.
+- See `requirements.txt` for complete Python package dependencies

+## Contributing

+Feel free to open issues or submit pull requests if you have suggestions for improvements or bug fixes.